Today I want to share yet another travel experience during my winter vacation in Kyushu.

 You can take a short tour with a monk guiding you.
 Behind the shrine building there’s the cave in which Amaterasu hid herself according to the legend.

-No photos were allowed as it’s a super holy place, of course!
+No photos were allowed as it’s a very sacred place.

 Note: You can NOT access the cave directly!!
 You’ll just be able to see it from far away!